ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 3. Mesh - Geometry + material.
 This is what we will add to our scene.

-Add the following lines above the `renderer`:
+Add the following lines above the `renderer` declaration:

 ```javascript
 const geometry = new THREE.BoxGeometry(1,1,1);
 const material = new THREE.MeshBasicMaterial({ color: 0xe56956 });
 const mesh = new THREE.Mesh(geometry, material);
 ```

 The `0x` in front of the color property value means that it is a hexadecimal value.
 Most materials require a light source to bounce off of them so that they can be seen.
 The `MeshBasicMaterial` does not.